Kuree/hgdb-vitis/README.rst

 RTL signal definition.
 A list of heuristics is used to reverse the HLS transformation as much as possible, you can see the notes `here`_.
-However, due to limited symbol information produced by Vitis, the ability to debug using the C++ source variable name is still limited.
-If you have any idea of how to improve ``hgdb-vitis``, feel free to file an issue.
+However, due to limited symbol information produced by Vitis, the ability to debug using the C++ source variable name is still unsatisfactory.
+If you have any idea of improving ``hgdb-vitis``, feel free to file an issue.

 .. _here: https://github.com/Kuree/hgdb-vitis/blob/master/notes.md